nnmfnwl/dexsetup/doc/md/readme.pivx.ltc.setup.example.md

 ```
 ./setup.screen.sh install
 ```
-  * Now we are almost ready and it is time to to logout/close from terminal/SSH server connection.
+  * Now we are almost ready and it is time to logout/close from terminal/SSH server connection.
 ```
 exit
 ```